Climate Change Indicators in the United States

 About the Indicator

 During the 20th century, many indices were created to measure drought severity by looking at precipitation, soil moisture, stream flow, vegetation health, and other variables.
 2 Figure 1 shows annual values of the most widely used index, the Palmer Drought Severity Index, which is calculated from precipitation and temperature measurements at weather stations.
-An index value of zero represents average moisture conditions for a given location, based on many years of observations.
+An index value of zero represents the average moisture conditions observed between 1931 and 1990 at a given location.
 A positive value means conditions are wetter than average, while a negative value is drier than average.
 Index values from locations across the contiguous 48 states have been averaged together to produce the national values shown in Figure 1.

 Because this indicator focuses on national trends, it does not show how drought conditions vary by region.
 For example, even if half of the country suffered from severe drought, Figure 1 could show an average index value close to zero if the rest of the country was wetter than average.
 Thus, Figure 1 might understate the degree to which droughts are becoming more severe in some areas while other places receive more rain as a result of climate change.

 The U.S. Drought Monitor (Figure 2) offers a closer look at the percentage of the country that is affected by drought.
-However, this index is relatively new and thus too short-lived to be used for assessing long-term climate trends.
+However, this index is relatively new and thus too short-lived to be used for assessing long-term climate trends or exploring how recent observations compare with historical patterns.
 With several decades of data collection, future versions of this indicator should be able to paint a more complete picture of trends over time.

 Overall, this indicator gives a broad overview of drought conditions in the United States.
 It is not intended to replace local or state information that might describe conditions more precisely for a particular region.